These caramel apple blondies are fall’s version of a brownie. Sweet, chewy and full of warming spices, they are perfect with a cup of hot apple cider.

 - In a medium bowl, whisk together flour, baking powder, cinnamon, and salt.
 Set aside.

 In a large bowl, place the melted butter and brown sugar and whisk until well combined.
 Whisk in the egg and vanilla extract.
 Add flour mixture and fold, using a rubber spatula or wooden spoon, just until combined.
 Do not over mix.
-Fold in the drained apples, leaving out the extra caramely liquid at the bottom of the bowl.
+Fold in the drained apples.

 - Transfer to prepared pan and smooth the top.
 Bake for 22-25 minutes (I like it more on the raw side.
 The longer you bake it, the more cakey it would be), until the top is golden and a toothpick inserted into the center comes out with a few moist crumbs attached.
 Over baking will make the blondies dry.
 Allow to cool to room temperature on a wire rack, then lift out of the pan and cut into bars (or, for perfectly cut bars, refrigerate for at least 2 hours before cutting).
 Serve at room temperature.